 These figures presume the mirror of a reflector is in good condition.

-Now if you know the limiting magnitude you wish to reach, say for observation of variable stars or other faint objects, and the resolution required for lunar or planetary work, you will be able to choose a suitable size of instrument.
+Now if you know the limiting magnitude you wish to reach, say for observation of variable stars or other faint objects, and the resolution required for lunar or planetary work, you will be able to choose a suitable size of the instrument.

 After purchasing a telescope, you must check its performance on a star.
 To view terrestrial objects, such as a church clock some miles away, is not enough.
 Rack out the eyepiece until the image of the star is out of focus and check the shape of the diffraction rings produced by the light of the star under high magnification.
 These should be circular.
 Any distortion may be due to pinching of the objective lens or mirror in its cell, or to an optical effect.
 Astigmatism may sometimes be cured by rotating the lens or mirror in its cell.
 The distorting effect can also be produced by undue pressure on the flat in its mounting on a Newtonian or similar type of Reflector.

 Colour should be minimal in a good Refractor but will still be present even in the best of telescopes.
 If the image shows a red halo around the star when in focus, the lens is under-corrected.
 Over-corrected lenses produce a blue halo, but this is better than a red one as the eye does not pick up the blue so well as the red.
-In any case, if the colour is not pronounced, you probably have a good lens, especially if the colour of the halo is bluish.
-With all this in mind, decide on the size of instrument you intend to choose and its type, bearing in mind that your telescope is a precision instrument and will require proper mounting.
+In any case, if the color is not pronounced, you probably have a good lens, especially if the color of the halo is bluish.
+With all this in mind, decide on the size of the instrument you intend to choose and its type, bearing in mind that your telescope is a precision instrument and will require proper mounting.
 Furthermore, if it is too large to be easily portable, it will require weatherproof housing.